|

 Malaysia is known as being a mega-diverse country in terms of its biodiversity.
 It has a vast range of flora and fauna, and even many of the limestone caves are home to a wide range of fauna.
 In temperate caves, especially in Europe, it is not common to see much cave fauna.
 Most of the fauna is restricted to the threshold zones, where invertebrates such as insects, and possibly small mammals may be seen.
 Deep inside the cave there may be a few bats.
 In contrast, tropical caves of south east Asia often abound with life.

 This cave fauna ranges from tiny microscopic organisms right through to elephants.
 However not all these creatures are troglobites (cave dwellers).
-Some are troglophiles (animals which are found in the caves but can also live outside), and others are trogloxenes (cave dwellers which go outside to feed).
+Some are troglophiles (animals which are found in the caves but can also live outside), and others are trogloxenes (enter caves occasionally).
 Cave visitors include people and elephants.

 Studies on the cave fauna began at the beginning of the 20th century.
 The cave food chain is quite complex but everything ultimately depends on the bats for survival.
 There is no sunlight in caves, so no photosynthesis can take place therefore plants cannot grow.
 Bats are the only creatures which regularly go outside the cave to feed.
 There are two types of bats, the insect eaters and the fruit bats.
 They leave the cave at night to feed on insects, fruits, pollen, and it is their resulting guano or excreta which deposited in the cave supports the whole food chain, from the smallest bugs through to the cave dwelling snake.